Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-# ModalWX
+# EngageUI
 ## Motivation
-ModalWX is a toolkit for building custom, keyboard-driven GUI apps
-based on the wxWidgets cross-platform GUI toolkit.
+EngageUI is a new UI paradigm, a replacement for the WIMP UI paradigm
+that focuses on user activity in the design of a UI.
+EngageUIs do not need to use the mouse and are typically keyboard-driven.
+They stand somewhere between CLIs and WIMP.
 Emacs and the VIM editor are examples of keyboard-driven GUI apps.
 These 2 apps suffer from the drawback that they require the user
 to learn a large set of keyboard commands.
-Apps designed using ModalWX need only a handful of commands to be learned.
+Apps designed using EngageUI need only a handful of commands to be learned.
 This is because there is a mechanism provided
 to pop-up keyboard selectable on-screen controls for less often used commands
 that don't have to be remembered.

-## What is a Modal GUI?
+## What is an EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)
+An EngageUI is an activity based UI paradigm that consist of
-A Modal GUI is a sequence of interactive screens called "modes of operation".
+a sequence of interactive screens called "activity contexts".
-Each mode has access to the entire screen
+Each activity context has access to the entire screen
 and exclusive control over user-input while it is loaded.
-A primary mode writes to the full-screen
+A primary activity-context writes to the full-screen
-while a pop-up mode is loaded by, and pops up in front of, a primary mode.
+while a pop-up activity-context loaded by, and pops up in front of,
+a primary activity-context.

 ![Alt Text](https://hex-map.khitchdee.net/modal-illustration.png?v08-21-2022)

-A mode consists of a set a "user intents",
+An activity-context consists of a set a "user intents",
 which is an input gesture that expresses intent to do something
 and an intent handler, that performs the action intended by the user.

-## ModalWX: The Modal GUI design toolkit
+## EngageWX: The EngageUI design toolkit for wxWidgets
-ModalWX.cpp is a "source-code toolkit" for designing Modal GUIs.
+EngageWX.cpp is a "source-code toolkit" for designing actity-based Engage UIs.
 It has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.
-This code can directly be used to create a Modal app.
+This code can directly be used to create an EngageUI app.
 We support this toolkit and it's ready for use by developers.
-2. Code for an IDE for producing a Modal GUI app (about 6000 LOC).
+2. Code for an IDE for producing an EngageUI app (about 6000 LOC).
 The IDE will be fully functional in our next release which is Oct 06.
-As you would expect, the IDE itself is a Modal app and uses the toolkit.
+As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
 This IDE has been designed for Khitchdee's internal use.
-A developer should customize it their specific code development workflow.
+A developer should customize it for their specific code writing workflow.

-Brief screen-capture demo of a Modal app.
+Brief screen-capture demo of an EnageUI app.
-ModalWX source code navigation app is being used to navigate ModalWX.cpp.
+EngageWX source code navigation app is being used to navigate EngageWX.cpp.
 Note that the entire client area is used for displaying source code.
 Using a 3 column format, ~120 LOC can be displayed at a time.
 There are also no on-screen navigational controls
 All navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX.gif?v08-22-2022)

-## Building ModalWX:
+## Building EngageWX:
 (interaction time ~1hr)
 Should you build this app?
 1. If you want to build a simple keyboard-driven app using wxWidgets.